Yan Gomes Player Props: Cubs vs. Cardinals

-Yan Gomes, with a slugging percentage of .321 in his past 10 games -- including one home run -- will be in action for the Chicago Cubs versus the St. Louis Cardinals, with Steven Matz on the hill, July 20 at 8:05 PM ET.
+On Friday, Yan Gomes (.533 slugging percentage in past 10 games, including one home run) and the Chicago Cubs play the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 2:20 PM ET.

-He had a hitless showing in his last game (0-for-0 with an RBI) against the Nationals.
+He racked up two extra-base hits in his last appearance (3-for-4 with two triples and an RBI) against the Cardinals.

 Yan Gomes Game Info & Props vs. the Cardinals